CrowdHailer/vulcanize/README.md

 ## Usage

-The first step is to create your value object.
-Your domain specific value object should implement the `typetanic/forge` protocol.
-The forge method can take any number of arguments to create a new value.
-It should also accept a block which is called with the error should creating the value object fail.
+The first step is to create your domain object.
+It should throw an ArgumentError if initialized with invalid arguments.

-The forging of a value object should carry out all coercions and validations specific to that type.
-Vulcanize forms only know is a value is invalid or missing, not the reasons for a value to be invalid.

 As an example here is a very simple implementation of a name object which has these conditions.
 - It will always be capitalized